Hastings, Oklahoma

 Hastings is a town in Jefferson County, Oklahoma, United States.
-The population was 143 at the 2010 census, a decline of 7.8 percent from the figure of 155 in 2000.
+As of the 2020 census, Hastings had a population of 104.

 History

 A community called Bayard existed at the site of present-day Hastings until the Kiowa, Comanche, and Apache Reservation was opened to new settlers on August 6, 1901.
 Since Indian Territory already had a post office named "Baird", the postal department named the station it established at this location.
 A couple of residents had suggested naming it for their hometown of Hastings, Nebraska.
 That was accepted by postal officials.

 In 1902, a railroad line called the Enid and Anadarko built tracks through Hastings.
 The population was 560 in 1907 and 727 in 1910.
 The population has declined nearly continuously from 1910 until the present.

 Geography

 Hastings is located in northwestern Jefferson County 9 mi northwest of Waurika along Oklahoma State Highway 5 and 5 mi north of the Red River.

 According to the United States Census Bureau, the town has a total area of 1.24 sqkm, all land.